Farrukh slams Modi for politicising sports event

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Minister of State for Information and Broadcasting Farrukh Habib on Wednesday slammed Indian Prime Minister Narendra Modi for politicising sports events in a bid to gain political mileage.
+ISLAMABAD: Minister of State for Information and Broadcasting Farrukh Habib on Wednesday slammed Indian Prime Minister Narendra Modi for politicising sports event in a bid to gain political mileage.

 What type of a person Modi is if he gets frightened from a sports event in Kashmir, and [asking] the Indian cricket board to threaten those international players with permanent closure of Indian cricket doors [on them] who takes part in the Kashmir Premier League (KPL), he said while addressing the logo revealing ceremony of Muzaffarabad Tiger.